AbdelRahm4n/timetable-manager/README.md

 ## Overview

 The Timetable Manager is a Java-based application designed to help students organize and manage their academic schedules efficiently.
 The application provides features for adding, modifying, and viewing courses, including lectures, labs, and exams.
+Currently working to make it a webapp

 ## Features